-Meet Adunni, the remarkable heroine of this coming-of-age story set in a Nigerian village called Ikati and a mansion in Lagos.
+Adunni is the remarkable heroine of this coming-of-age story set in a Nigerian village called Ikati and a mansion in Lagos.
 More than anything, Adunni wants to read, to think, to get an education so she can become a teacher.
 To help other girls.
 To save all their lives.

-When we meet Adunnin, she’s just 14 years old and been promised in marriage — to a taxi driver three times her age with two wives already — by her good-for-nothing father.
+When we meet Adunni, she’s just 14 years old and has been promised in marriage — to a taxi driver three times her age with two wives already — by her good-for-nothing father.
 In exchange for sacrificing his daughter, her father gets a bride price — to pay his rent, buy a better couch, treat himself to a new TV.

 When Adunni’s mother was still alive, she was a star student, excelling at school and teaching the other village children math and reading.
 But with her mother’s death, Adunni lost her advocate and protector: ‘I tell you true, the day I stop school and the day my mama was dead is the worst day of my life.’

 Adunni is brave, determined, convinced of her own inherent worth, even as everyone and everything around her conspires to show her she’s nothing.
 This is mainly due to her mother and the belief she instilled in Adunni that education would give her a voice.
 Her louding voice.
 The voice she can use to speak for herself and others.